Updated on August 26th, 2021 by Bob Ciura

 Source: Investor Presentation

-The stock is now trading at a P/E of 15.6, which is much higher than its historical average P/E of 10.4.
-Therefore, if the stock reverts to its average valuation level in the next five years, it will incur a 7.8% annualized P/E contraction.
+The stock is now trading at a P/E of 8.2, which is lower than its historical average P/E of 10.3.
+Therefore, if the stock reverts to its average valuation level in the next five years, it will incur a 4.7% annualized return from P/E expansion.